Community Development refers to facilitating, organizing, and

 The City of Breckenridge's Community Development strives to create a community where all residential and commercial properties are designed, constructed, and maintained by emphasizing orderly development, compatible land use, quality materials, safeguarding public health, and is an aesthetically pleasing city that encourages community pride, protect public health and well being, and maintains property values and as a result, helps cultivate economic development for the good of the entire community.

 We work towards the goals and vision laid out by the City Commission, the City of Breckenridge Comprehensive Plan, and the City Ordinance.
 Community Development handles several areas:

 - Building Services (Permitting and Inspections)

 - Code Compliance

 Planning & Zoning

 Planning and Zoning is an integral part of Community Development.
-The goal of Planning & Zoning activities is to help in the regulation and control of design, quality of materials, land use, building use and location of residential and commercial development within the City.
-Another goal is to safeguard property and the public welfare through the City's Zoning Ordinances.
+The goal of Planning & Zoning activities is to help in the regulation and control of design, quality of materials, land use, building use, and location of residential and commercial development within the City.
+Another goal is to safeguard property and public welfare through the City's Zoning Ordinances.

 The general process of land development includes :